 In a nutshell

-- Isaac Newton High School, Katera, Masaka – founded by Peter Kisirinya in 2005
+- Isaac Newton High School, Kateera, Masaka – founded by Peter Kisirinya in 2005

-- Mustard Seed School, Busota, Kamule – founded by Moses Kamya in 2007
+- Mustard Seed School, Busota, Kamuli – founded by Moses Kamya in 2007

 Peter Kisirinya and Moses Kamya met as students at Makerere University, where they became founder members of the Uganda Humanist Association (UHASSO).
 In 2004 UHASSO, took the bold step of inviting the International Humanist and Ethical Union (IHEU) to host a “Humanist Visions for Africa Conference” in Kampala.
 Discussions at this meeting provided the catalyst for the creation of pioneering schools, which embrace Humanist principles.

 In November 2008, they took the further step of forming the Uganda Humanist Schools Association to foster collaboration between the schools.
 The Association, chaired by Peter Kisirinya, is dedicated to monitoring educational standards, sharing good practice, promoting professional development and pioneering a secular-humanist approach to schooling.

 All schools teach the Uganda national curriculum and prepare students for public examinations.
 At the same time, they aim to develop self-confident students who care for each other and for their local communities.
 The schools encourage students to be open minded and questioning.
 They are taught to respect evidence and to appreciate the need for shared human values.
 In order to foster a spirit of understanding, students are introduced to both religious, as required by the national curriculum, and secular humanist life stances.